moacirsouza/hello-world/README.md

 Hi there,

-Just an old school programmer and sysadmin trying to catch up with the new techologies.
+I'm just an old school programmer and sysadmin trying to catch up with the new techologies.

 I wonder if someone will EVER read this...
 But it doesn't really matter ;)